rhysma/AWSResources/AWSDeveloperCertificationNotes/dev_containers.md

 * Use to manage all of the resources that run your applications as an environment

 Elastic Beanstalk Components
-* Application - logical collection of beanstalk components (like a folder)
+* Application - a logical collection of beanstalk components (like a folder)
 * Application version - Specific, labeled iteration of deployable code for a web application
 * Environment - Collection of AWS resources that run an application version
-* Environment tier - Designation of type of application that the environment runs.
+* Environment tier - Designation of the type of application that the environment runs.
 Determines what resources EB provisions to support it
 * Environment configuration - Collection of parameters and settings that define how an environment and it's associated resources behave
 * Saved configuration - Template that you can use as a starting point for creating unique environment configurations
 * Platform - Combination of OS, programming language runtime, web server, application server, EB components,.
 You design and target your web application to a platform